Stainless steel for Alloy Brushes

 For use by hand only, not to be mounted in power tools.

-Usage directions for SS for Alloy Brushes
+Usage Directions - SS for Alloy Brushes

-Refinshing the Flat Surfaces of Fins.
+Refinishing the Flat Surfaces of the Fins

-These notoriously difficult areas can be refinished by brushing but the shallow angle of approach means that only some of the bristle ends can brought into contact with the alloy and you will need to be patient.
 The bristle ends can be bent to one side which allows more bristles to touch the flat surface at once.
-The most practical way is to use a green 3M ScotchBrite pad with a household abrasive first then use the brush on any areas which require further attention.
+The most practical way is to use a green 3M ScotchBrite pad with a household abrasive first then use the brush on any areas which require further attention

 Cleaning Brushes

 Brushes may be washed in suitable solvents ( compatable with epoxy resin ) or hot water and detergents.
-They may be placed in boiling water or autoclaved, but do not use until cool.
+They may be placed in boiling water or autoclaved, but do not use until cool

 Shake out any liquid from handle.
-Store dry.
+Store dry

 Rejuvenating your Brush

-Make a groove around the handle about 10 mm. from the tip with a triangular file.
-Complete the circular groove down to the bristles and discard the brass section.
-Cut bristles with sharp tinsnips or cutters to suitable shape and length.
-Do not exert any pull on the bristles whilst making the cut.
-The newly cut bristle ends will have very sharp edges and should be worked in by rubbing on concrete or brick for a few minutes before use on soft metals.
+The newly cut bristle ends will have very sharp edges and must be worked in by rubbing on concrete or brick in all directions before use on soft metals.
 Your brush is now ready to perform as new.

 Machinery Cleanery Home page

-or close page to return to Brushes Info
+or Close page to return to Brushes Info